-Thinking of getting into stargazing but don’t want to spend a fortune?
-Great news — you absolutely can start exploring the night sky with a telescope under £200.
+Looking for the best telescopes under £200?
+Great news — you absolutely can start exploring the night sky with a telescope at this price point.
 Whether you’re buying for yourself, a curious teen, or just testing the waters, there are quality options that won’t let you down.

 You might think £200 can’t get you much in the astronomy world — but that’s not true anymore.
 Entry-level gear has come a long way, and you can now get surprisingly powerful optics for less than the cost of a night out.